justinhartman/justinhartman.github.io/_pages/terms-and-conditions.md

     priority: 0.8
 ---
 # Terms and Conditions
-Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using [https://justin.hartman.me][me] (the "Site") operated by Justin Hartman ("I", "us", "we", or "our").
+Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using [justinhartman.blog][me] (the "Site") operated by Justin Hartman ("I", "us", "we", or "our").

 Your access to and use of the Site is conditioned on your acceptance of and compliance with these Terms and Conditions.
 These Terms and Conditions apply to all visitors, users and others who access or use the Site.